Duke Xian of Jin

-During his reign, the State of Jin was one of the most powerful and largest states due to his conquests in many small neighboring states.
-He is also renowned for the slaughter and exile of many royal family members of Jin and for favoring one of his concubines named Li Ji.
+During his reign, the Jin state became one of the most powerful and largest states due to his conquests of many small neighboring states.
+He is also renowned for the slaughter and exile of many ducal family members of Jin and for favoring one of his concubines, Li Ji.

 Rise to power

 When he ascended the throne, Duke Xian of Jin and the duke of Guo visited King Hui of Zhou and they were given rewards which resulted to the increase of their popularity throughout the states.
 He also adopted a strategy that his official, Shi Wei (士蒍), suggested which involves the slaughter and exile of almost all the royal family members of Jin to ensure that the throne of Jin will always be held by one of his descendants.
 This resulted to the increase of the power of the duke and the loss of political power of the clan of the duke since the clan was almost annihilated.

 To increase the military power of the state, he expanded his army into 2 troops, each having 10,000 men (some say 12,500).
 In 672 BC, the fifth year of his reign, he eliminated the Li Rong tribe and he obtained two women from the tribe: Li Ji and her younger sister, Shao Ji (少姬).
 Both women were favored by Duke Xian of Jin.

 In 665 BC, the twelfth year of his reign, Li Ji gave birth to Xiqi.
 Since Duke Xian of Jin favored Li Ji, he had a desire to dethrone Shensheng, the eldest son of Duke Xian of Jin, from his position as crown prince to make Prince Xiqi the crown prince instead, so he sent Prince Shensheng to defend Quwo, modern Quwo County in Shanxi.
 Duke Xian of Jin also sent Prince Chong'er to defend the city of Pu and Prince Yiwu to Erqu (二屈), modern Ji County in Shanxi.

 In 661 BC, the sixteenth year of his reign, he conquered the state of Geng (耿), the state of Huo (霍), the old state of Wei (魏) and the Rongdi tribe.
 The Jin official Bi Wan (畢萬) was given the land of the old state of Wei, and his descendants will later establish the new state of Wei.
 The Jin official Zhao Su (趙夙) helped conquer the state of Huo so he was given the land of the state of Geng and his descendants will later establish the state of Zhao.
 (Altogether Duke Xian annexed 17 states and subjugated 38 others.)